newtondev/inidb-linux/README.md

 inidb-linux
 ===========

-@inidb Arma 3 extension for Linux by LimpinBizkit
+@inidb Arma 3 extension ported to Linux by LimpinBizkit (http://steamcommunity.com/id/kratosza).

 A simple server-side database extension using INI files.
 A port of the project found here: https://github.com/code34/-inidbi